euforicio/spec-kit/SECURITY.md

 **Please do not report security vulnerabilities through public issues, discussions, or pull requests.**

 Instead, please use this repository's "Report a vulnerability" option under the Security tab to open a private advisory to the Euforicio maintainers.
-If you cannot access that feature, contact the maintainers using the contact information listed for this repository (e.g., in `CODEOWNERS` or the project profile).
+If you cannot access that feature, please email us at security@euforic.io.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: